daniel-goldstein/nucosmo-react-workshop/README.md

   }
 ```

 We've just defined a value called `advanceJokeIndex` as a function with no inputs that calls the React `setState` function to change the state of our component.
-We give `setState` an object with the field of our state that we want to update (`jokeIndex`) and its new value (modding with the length of jokes so that we cycle through the list).
+We give `this.setState` an object with the field of our state that we want to update (`jokeIndex`) and its new value (modding with the length of jokes so that we cycle through the list).

-IMPORTANT: Always use `setState` when modifying state instead of trying to set `this.state` directly.
-React needs to know about state changes so it can perform the necessary operations/optimizations to generate the correct HTML, and it is notified about state changes through `setState`.
+IMPORTANT: Always use `this.setState` when modifying state instead of trying to set `this.state` directly.
+React needs to know about state changes so it can perform the necessary operations/optimizations to generate the correct HTML, and it is notified about state changes through `this.setState`.

 Now that we have a handler to change `jokeIndex`, we need to give it to our button.
 We'll pass an additional prop to `JokeCard` that we'll call `onButtonClick`.
 Add the following prop to the `JokeCard` tag: